ThacienneUwimanayantumye/Think-Career-Mentorship-Program-Data-Analysis-Impact-Assessment/README.md

 This repository contains:

-- ✅ **Python notebooks** for cleaning, analyzing, and visualizing the data (`Think_career_Data_Analysis.ipynb`) (in the main branch)
+- ✅ **Python notebooks** for cleaning, analyzing, and visualizing the data (`Think_career_Data_Analysis.ipynb`)
-- ✅ Visualizations of key metrics and trends (e.g., bar charts, heatmaps) (in the created visuals branch)
+- ✅ Visualizations of key metrics and trends (e.g., bar charts, heatmaps)
-- ✅ Documents containing data stories and detailed recommendations:
+- ✅ Documents containing data stories written by the analyst and her detailed recommendations to the program's coordinators:
-  - `Think Career Impact Data Story.docx` (in the main branch)
+  - `Think Career Impact Data Story.docx`
 > 💡 Visualizations and outputs are designed to be **easily updatable** when new data (e.g., from 2025) becomes available.

 ---